anothaped/DA-portfolio/README.md

   I'm a Data Analyst Associate🔰, and Data Analytics Enthusiast📊!
 </h2>
 <p>
   I am passionate to Data Analytics.
 I love to extracting data and giving actionable insights.
-Visualizing data to a dashboard are my point of interest⌘.
+Visualizing data to dashboards are my point of interest⌘.
 </p>

 ###  🧑‍🤝‍🧑 Let's connect with me!